BACK TO INDEX

 This paper deals with the stability of interconnections of nonlinear stochastic systems, using concepts of passivity and noise-to-state stability.

 10. E.D.
 Sontag and D. Zeilberger.
 A symbolic computation approach to a problem involving multivariate Poisson distributions.
 Advances in Applied Mathematics, 44:359-377, 2010.
 Note: There are a few typos in the published version.
 Please see this file for corrections: https://drive.google.com/file/d/0BzWFHczJF2INUlEtVkFJOUJiUFU/view.
-[PDF] Keyword(s): probability theory, stochastic systems, systems biology, biochemical networks, chemical master equation.
+[PDF] Keyword(s): probability theory, stochastic systems, systems biology, reaction networks, chemical master equation.

 Abstract: